AdobeDocs/campaign-classic.pt-BR/help/delivery/using/creating-notifications.md

    >[!NOTE]
    >
    >As variáveis do aplicativo devem ser definidas no código do aplicativo móvel e inseridas durante a criação do serviço.
-For more on this, refer to: [General information](../../delivery/using/setting-up-mobile-app-channel.md#general-information).
+Para obter mais informações, consulte: [Configuração de um aplicativo móvel no Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).

 1. Once the notification is configured, click the **[!UICONTROL Preview]** tab to preview the notification.